mergen-sergio/DBest/tutorial/17 - Optimization Techniques.md

 On the other hand, excessive memory usage can lead to **wasting available RAM**, forcing the OS to **swap** data to disk.
 This creates a **vicious cycle**, as swapping brings back the **I/O bottleneck**—moving data **to and from disk**.

 Some query optimization techniques **prioritize reducing memory consumption**, while others focus on **minimizing disk I/O**.
-When designing a query plan, it's crucial to determine **Which factor is more important** for the specific query and **whether a balanced approach** between both criteria is necessary.
+When designing a query plan, it's important to determine **which factor is more important** for the specific query and **whether a balanced approach** between both criteria is necessary.

 Database literature highlights **three fundamental techniques** for query optimization: